adeelahmadk/cpp-oop/oop_concepts.md

 C++ provides `try` blocks to enable exception handling.
 A `try` block consists of keyword `try` followed by braces ( `{}` ) that define a block of code in which exceptions might occur.
 The `try` block encloses statements that might cause exceptions and statements that should be skipped if an exception occurs.

 Exceptions are processed by **catch handlers** (also called **exception handlers**), which catch and handle exceptions.
 At least one catch handler must immediately follow each try block.
 Each catch handler begins with the keyword `catch` and specifies in parentheses an **exception parameter** that represents the type of exception the catch handler can process ( e.g. logic_error).
+Exceptions are always caught by reference.

 ### Extending C++ Exception Hierarchy